 Electricity demand growth in Italy is aligned with the NECP.
 It is projected to grow significantly from current levels due to the electrification of transport and heating sectors consistent with the net zero target.
 Our methodology for analysing demand electrification relies on the logistic function (S-shaped curve).
 It is fitted to historical data, and targets where available, to estimate future growth of electric vehicles (EVs) and heat pumps as shown in Figure 15A.
 There is already a considerable number of heat pumps installed in Italy and we model future growth in line with the rate of recent additions.
 For electric vehicles, we aligned the growth with the target of 4.3 million fully electric vehicles by 2030 and expect an accelerated growth after 2030.
+We have also included the projections for additional electricity demand from data centres.
 The overall electricity demand forecast in Italy is shown in Figure 15B.